LiLuo086/alex-the-analyst-youtube-analysis/README.md

 ## 🎯 Project Objective

-The goal is to analyze content patterns and engagement trends to answer key questions like:
+The goal is to explore and understand performance patterns across Alex The Analyst’s YouTube videos in order to identify what factors contribute to high engagement, and guide data-driven content decisions.

-- What types of videos perform best?
+## Key Questions Driving the Analysis

-- How does publishing frequency affect views?
+- Which days and times are best for publishing videos?
-- When is the best time to post?
+- How does video length affect performance?
-- What drives high engagement (likes, comments)?
+- What are the engagement patterns based on video tags?

 This case study showcases data analyst competencies including SQL, Python, PostgreSQL, and Tableau.